 Create mobile games and apps for the Android and iOS operating systems.
 Take your app ideas from concept to completion and learn the tools, frameworks, and best practices used by mobile developers around the world.

 Throughout this intensive course, you will study professional techniques and practices as you advance your skills in mobile development.
 This course includes career development curriculum to get you ready for your job search, plus job search assistance after graduation.

-This course includes career development curriculum to get you ready for your job search, plus job search assistance after graduation.
-The Daytime track is 400 hours total.
-Course hours include lecture, lab, and coworking.
+This course includes a career coaching curriculum to get you ready for your job search, plus job search assistance after graduation.
+The course totals 400 hours, including lectures, lab, coworking, and collaborative projects.

 At the end of this course, you will be able to:

 - Create mobile apps in Java for the Android operating system and Swift for the iOS operating system.